Symptoms of the cold, flu, allergies and COVID can be similar. Here's how to spot the difference.

 - Stuffy nose

 Cold symptoms typically last for about a week.
-However, you’re contagious during the first few days.
-So it’s important to stay home, get plenty of fluids and be sure to rest!
+However, you’re contagious during the first few days, so stay home, get plenty of fluids and be sure to rest.

-“Most colds are caused by a virus and antibiotics won’t treat them.
-It’s best to get plenty of rest, fluids and use over the counter medicines to help manage symptoms,” says Dr. Richard Martin, a family medicine physician at Geisinger Mt.
-Pleasant in Scranton.
+“Most colds are caused by a virus, which antibiotics won’t treat.
+It’s best to get plenty of rest, fluids and use over-the-counter medicines to help manage symptoms,” says Dr. Ly.

 Flu symptoms are often severe and come on quickly.
 If you have a fever and body or muscle aches right away, you may have the flu virus.
 Symptoms commonly include: